JebaRahath/Spotify-data-analysis/README.md

 This analysis was performed using Python and the following key libraries:
 * Pandas (for data manipulation)
 * Matplotlib & Seaborn (for data visualization)
-* Scikit-learn (for machine learning - clustering, PCA, and predictive modeling)

 ---